 |Acceleration X/Y||3500 mm/min|

 A spare kitchen cabinet is the enclosure of choice.
-To prevent my apartment from burning down I plate the cabinets ceiling with thin steel sheet metal.
+To prevent my apartment from burning down I plate the ceiling of the cabinet with thin steel sheet metal.
 The sheets are mounted using screws and steel washers between the wooden ceiling and the metal.
-The resulting air gap and small contact points function as a kind of heat-brake in case the printer catches fire and heats the metal.
-The printers side walls are already made out of metal so no need for further protection here.
-Besides that all electronic components are hidden within a steel box.
-Chances of a fire actually being able to spread are very low.
-Still it is good to have a smoke detector within the box (watch max operating temperature!) and a fire extinguisher (with a suitable extinguishing agent) nearby.
+The resulting air gap and small contact points function as a kind of heat brake in case the printer catches fire and heats the metal.
+The printer’s side walls are already made out of metal so no need for further protection here.
+Besides that, all electronic components are hidden within a steel box.
+The chances of a fire actually being able to spread are very low.
+Still, it is good to have a smoke detector within the box (watch max operating temperature!) and a fire extinguisher (with a suitable extinguishing agent) nearby.

 X-Y Wobble Of Print Bed